As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 Sure, this is billed as a meat thermometer, but it will work just as well for making yogurt.
 It has a stainless steel clip on the probe so that you can connect it to your pot to monitor the temperature of your milk the entire time you are making your batch.

-It has an added benefit of being able to measure external temperatures as well (in case you ever need it).
-The PBKay thermometer is a digital thermometer that uses a single LR44 battery, which comes included with your purchase.
+It reads temperatures from -40 to 450 degrees F. The Instant Read thermometer is a digital thermometer that uses a single LR44 battery, which comes included with your purchase.

-The LCD display is easy to read and shows the temperature of your milk quickly; it is also water resistant (no need to worry about the display being damaged from the steam).
-The probe is the perfect size for medium to larger sized pots and reads temperatures ranging from -58 degrees to 572 degrees Fahrenheit.
+The large LCD display is easy to read and shows the temperature of your milk quickly; it is also water resistant (no need to worry about the display being damaged from the steam).
+The probe is the perfect size for medium to larger sized pots.
 The thermometer can read both Celsius and Fahrenheit.

 Should you get this thermometer?